-The Company granted certain employees Transaction Pool PSUs and Long-Term Incentive Awards that vest upon the occurrence of both service and market conditions being achieved.
+A portion of the PWP Incentive Plan Awards granted to certain employees and non-employees vest upon the occurrence of both service and market conditions being achieved.
 Compensation expense is recognized for these equity-based awards over the requisite vesting period in an amount equal to the fair value of the awards at the grant date, provided the requisite service period is completed, irrespective of whether the market condition is satisfied.
 The effect of the market condition is reflected in the grant date fair value of the award.
-The Company utilized a Monte Carlo simulation valuation model to determine the grant date fair value which required significant judgment for various inputs including the risk-free interest rate, dividend yield and the volatility factor
+The Company utilized a Monte Carlo simulation valuation model to determine the grant date fair value which required significant judgment for various inputs including the risk-free interest rate, dividend yield and the volatility factor.